bpkent/Barcelona-Data-Trivia/README.md

     - Results
     - Factoid
     - Bsky URIs

+* Download the resource metadata offline as well, because the OpenDataBCN API is so spotty.

 * Generalize the LLM call that strips formatting from the SQL output.
     - It should get all of the information from the SQL validator, i.e. bogus table name, etc.